Create and hosting an interactive app with Jupyter, Voilà and Heroku

 As you will see, Heroku has created our app and given it a unique web URL through which to access it.
 Before we do that though, we need to give Heroku some info about our app so it knows how to run it.
 This is done via two new files: Procfile and runtime.txt.

-Telling Heroku about our app
+Telling Heroku about our app Link to heading

 First, we need to tell Heroku which Python runtime to use.
 You’ll remember that above, we installed Python 3.10.4.
 To tell Heroku to use this Python version, add python-3.10.4 to the runtime.txt file, either via your favourite text editor or using this command: